 (1) The member's age as of the previous July first.

-(2) The member's years of service credit, which shall include all of the following and shall be determined by the retirement system in its sole discretion:
+(2) The member's years of service credit, which shall include all of the following, except that such total combined service credit shall not exceed one year of credit for any one year, and which shall be determined by the retirement system in its sole discretion:

 (a) Total service credit as defined by section 3307.50 of the Revised Code as of the previous June thirtieth unless such service credit reporting is adjusted after that date, then the total service credit as of June thirtieth will be changed to reflect the adjustment made.
 Should the adjustment in service credit occur after the cost statement is issued but before the payment is completed, a new cost statement reflecting the adjustment in service credit will be issued to the member.